aplteam/Tatin/docs/TatinUserSettings.md

 Note that so far we have changed the user settings in the workspace, _not_ on file.
 This allows you to experiment with certain settings without making the change permanent.
 That means that other sessions won't be affected.

-W> _Don't_ add the Tatin Test Registry permanently to the user settings file W>
-W> The simple reason is that under certain circumstances Tatin scans all Registries in order to find a package, and usually you don't want to include the Test Registry in such a scan.

 ## Putting the user config file elsewhere

 There might be scenarios when the default location for the user config file is not suitable for you.

-* If you cannot make frequent changes to the Tatin user settings file in its default location (because of red tape) due to, say,  company constraints, then of course it need to go elsewhere.
+* If you cannot make frequent changes to the Tatin user settings file in its default location due to, say,  company constraints, then of course it need to go elsewhere.

 * Your computer is used by several people, and they all (or at least two of them) need access to the Tatin user settings file.